You can’t escape technology.

 God chose to reveal himself to us through the languages we developed—in particular, Hebrew, Aramaic, and Greek, which are the three languages used to write the Bible.

-Not only is this the case, but from Genesis to Revelation, we observe many uses of technology in the Bible.
+Not only is this the case, but from Genesis to Revelation, we observe many uses of technology in the Old and New Testament books.
 Here’s just a sampling of what we see:

 God isn’t a hardliner when it comes to using technology to further his purposes.
 In other words, he isn't entirely for or against technology.
 But this doesn’t mean that God is a-okay with however we decide to use technology.
 He calls us to use technology for his glory and our good (1 Cor.
 10:31)—not for the destruction of his creation or people.